-Patron feedback about the collection or suggestions for purchase are always welcome and provide the librarian and board with useful information.
-The library will be governed in its material selection by the collection development policy as set forth in this document.
-Complaints and concerns about library materials must be made in writing, on the form provided (Appendix C), and given to the administrative librarian.
-Upon receipt of the formal request for reconsideration of materials, the librarian will collect information as to the criteria used in selecting the material, its place in the collection, and reasons for including the material in the collection.
-A written response will be sent by the librarian, including the decision about the challenged material, to the person requesting the reconsideration.
-The Board of Library Trustees will be informed of all requests for reconsideration of library materials.
-A decision made by the librarian can be appealed by the complainant, in writing, to the library board president.
-The board, after consideration of the request, will respond in writing to the complainant.
+- 1. Complaints and concerns about library materials must be made in writing, on the form provided (Appendix C), and given to the Director.
+The form can only be filled out for one item at a time.
+The form must be filled out completely to be considered valid. - 2.
+Upon receipt of the formal request for reconsideration of materials, the Director will collect information as to the criteria used in selecting the material, its place in the collection, and reasons for including the material in the collection. - 3.
+A written response will be sent by the Director, including the decision about the challenged material, to the person requesting the reconsideration.
+The Library Board will be informed of all requests for reconsideration of library materials. - 4.
+A decision made by the Director can be appealed by the complainant, in writing, to the Library Board president.
+When a reconsideration request appeal is received, a three-person committee will be formed, designated by the Director.
+The item will be reviewed and a recommendation will be presented to the board. - 5.
+The Board, after consideration of the request and determination of the review committee, will respond in writing with the final decision to the complainant.
+After a final decision has been made, the item cannot be appealed again by the same complainant within twelve months.

-To submit a request for reconsideration of library materials, the patron must live within the bounds of Marshall County, Kansas.
+To submit a request for reconsideration of library materials, the patron must live within the bounds of Marshall County, Kansas, and be a cardholder of the Marysville Public